ca2los/readgen/README.md

 ### Contributions
 Let me know if you are interested in upgrading the base code of the program.
-[Contact me via GitHub](https://github.com/ca2los), and commit your changes.
+[Contact me via GitHub](https://github.com/ca2los) to commit your changes.

 ### Testing
 I want to upgrade the code to make tables, quotes, code fragments, images and all the